howerj/liblisp/liblisp.md

         > (modf -0.4)
         (-0.000000 . -0.400000)

+isalnum?

+Returns 't if argument is alphanumeric, nil otherwise.
+This function can be used on integers or strings.

+        # (isalnum?
+INTEGER)
+        # (isalnum?
+STRING)
+        > (isalnum? "")
+        ()
+        > (isalnum? "abcABC123")
+        t
+        > (isalnum?
+97) # True if using ASCII, 97 == ASCII 'a'
+        t

+isalpha?

+Returns 't if argument consists of alphabetic characters, nil otherwise.
+This function can be used on integers or strings.

+        # (isalpha?
+INTEGER)
+        # (isalpha?
+STRING)
+        > (isalpha? "abcABC")
+        t

+iscntrl?

+Returns 't if argument consists of control characters, nil otherwise.
+This function can be used on integers or strings.

+        # (iscntrl?
+INTEGER)
+        # (iscntrl?
+STRING)

+isdigit?

+Returns 't if argument consists of digits, nil otherwise.
+This function can be used on integers or strings.

+        # (isdigit?
+INTEGER)
+        # (isdigit?
+STRING)
+        > (isdigit?
+"0123")
+        t

+isgraph?

+Returns 't if argument consists of printable characters (excluding space), nil otherwise.
+This function can be used on integers or strings.

+        # (isgraph?
+INTEGER)
+        # (isgraph?
+STRING)
+        > (isgraph?
+"1aAB2.#")
+        t

+islower?

+Returns 't if argument consists of lower case characters, nil otherwise.
+This function can be used on integers or strings.

+        # (islower?
+INTEGER)
+        # (islower?
+STRING)
+        > (islower? "abc")
+        t

+isprint?

+Returns 't if argument consists of printable characters, nil otherwise.
+This function can be used on integers or strings.

+        # (isprint?
+INTEGER)
+        # (isprint?
+STRING)
+        > (isgraph?
+"1a AB2.#")
+        t

+ispunct?

+Returns 't if argument consists of punctuation characters, nil otherwise.
+This function can be used on integers or strings.

+        # (ispunct?
+INTEGER)
+        # (ispunct?
+STRING)

+isspace?

+Returns 't if argument consists of whitespace, nil otherwise.
+This function can be used on integers or strings.

+        # (isspace?
+INTEGER)
+        # (isspace?
+STRING)

+isupper?

+Returns 't if argument consists of upper case characters, nil otherwise.
+This function can be used on integers or strings.

+        # (isupper?
+INTEGER)
+        # (isupper?
+STRING)

+isxdigit?

+Returns 't if argument consists of hexadecimal digits, nil otherwise.
+This function can be used on integers or strings.

+        # (isxdigit?
+INTEGER)
+        # (isxdigit?
+STRING)

 * line-editor-mode

 If the line editing library is used then this function can be used to query the